openproblems-bio/website/content/NeurIPS_docs/submission/starter_kits.md

     },
 )

-## Data writer
+# Data writer
 adata.write(par['output'])
 ```

-Your job is to replace the Method section with code that operates on `ad_mod1` and `ad_mod2` to minimize the mean square error between `y_pred` and `y_true` for the test data that is only accessible to the EvalAI worker.
+Your job is to replace the Method section with code that operates on `ad_mod1` and `ad_mod2` to minimize the mean squared error between `y_pred` and `y_true` for the test data that is only accessible to the EvalAI worker.

 ### Updating the configuration